qiyfoundation/Qiy-Scheme/use-cases/UC46 Access Provider Provides Access.md

-# UC62 Qiy Node Records Data Use
+# UC46 Access Provider Provides Access

 # Abstract

-This document is the use case specification for use case [UC62 Qiy Node Records Data Use](UC62%20Qiy%20Node%20Records%20Data%20Use.md).
+This document is the use case specification for use case [UC46 Access Provider Provides Access](UC46%20Access%20Provider%20Provides%20Access.md).

 # Contents